Endorsed by the Central Oregon Coast National Organization for Women

 - Support for the Pretrial Justice Program, a process aimed at keeping very low risk offenders (often mentally ill) out of jail while they await an appearance before a judge.

-- A reorganization of our Health and Human Services department, including the Behavioral Health Division, under a new department director.
+- A reorganization of our Health and Human Services department, including the Behavioral Health Division, under a new department director, saving some $250,000.

 - Improved coordination and collaborative alignment of mental health services with our hospitals and other non-profit and private providers and partners.